janantos/LiteDBClient/README.md

 ## Instalation
 As it it .NET Core application, you only need to have .NET Core SDK and run dotnet run.

+## Functionality
+Currently only DB commands are supported, File Storage are unsupported.

 ## Licence
 The Unlicence